JetBrains/kotlin-web-site/docs/topics/data-classes.md

 ## Copying

 Use the `copy()` function to copy an object, allowing you to alter _some_ of its properties while keeping the rest unchanged.
-The implementation of this function for the `User` class above would be as follows:
+The implementation of this function for the `User` class above would be as follows (if the `age` property moves into the primary constructor):

 ```kotlin
 fun copy(name: String = this.name, age: Int = this.age) = User(name, age)